simvue-io/docs/docs/python-client.md

 ```
 run.close()
 ```
+Any batches of metrics or events not yet sent to the remote server will be sent at this point.

 An alternative to this is to use a context manager, for example:
 ```
 with Simvue() as run: